First of all, let’s define what retention is:

 A high retention rate means users of the product or business tend to return to and continue to use it.
 Since retention is usually cheaper than acquisition and the fact that returned users tend to spend around 30% more than new users, as a business owner or a marketer you should definitely consider increasing this number.

 “With mobile apps, the percentage of new users coming back on Day 0 and Day 1 (the first 48 hours after download) are the most important for getting users hooked on the app.
 This is also where the steepest drop off occurs.
 In fact, 25% of all apps are only used once.” — CleverTap claims.

 Taking this data into consideration, we can see that most of the marketing budget is being spent on users that don’t return to the app anymore.
 In addition, the costs of marketing acts are increasing and people are also becoming more aware of what is an add (which makes them pay less attention or ignore them immediately).
 With all this taken into account, seems like a good idea to focus more on retaining the users we have already attained.

 Focusing on retention has huge impacts on return on investments (ROI).
-Loyal customers spend 33% more than new customers, on average, and it is also far easier to convince them to buy something from you.
+Loyal customers spend 33% more than new customers, on average, and it is also far easier to convince them to buy something from you (Now, are you convinced that you need a strategy to have a good retention rate?).
 However, keep in mind that this is a longterm plan and you cannot expect your revenues to grow immediately after you have implemented a retention marketing strategy.

 What’s a good retention rate?